Skip to main content

 The Contractor Name Requirement — Your Most Effective Tool

-Of all the regulations on this page, Section 2695.7(g) is arguably the most effective tool available to policyholders who are being underpaid on structural repairs.
+Of all the regulations on this page, Section 2695.9(d) is arguably the most effective tool available to policyholders who are being underpaid on structural repairs.

-Here is how it works: if your insurer writes an estimate for $60,000 and you get bids from three licensed contractors for $95,000 or more, you can send a written request demanding the insurer provide the name, address, and phone number of a licensed, reputable contractor who will actually perform the repairs for $60,000.
+Here is how it works: you do not need to obtain your own bids.
+Even without any competing estimates, you can send a written request demanding the insurer provide the name, address, and phone number of a licensed, reputable contractor who will actually perform the repairs for the amount of the insurer's estimate.
+The insurer's own number triggers the requirement.

-In most cases, they cannot.
-And once they admit they cannot find a contractor to do the work for their number, their own estimate collapses.
+In most cases, they cannot produce a contractor who will do the work for their number.
+And once they admit they cannot, their own estimate collapses.
 This shifts the burden of proof and is one of the fastest ways to force an insurer to increase their settlement.

 Related Guides